dpaletti/ppo-on-grid2op/README.md

-# ppo-on-grid2op
+# PPO on Grid2Op
-PPO RL algorithms on Grid2Op
+Experiments applying PPO algorithms to the Grid2Op RL environment